 This alcohol unit calculator is here to help you never ask yourself the question: "how much is a unit of alcohol again?", as well as so much more!
-You will not only find the precise definition of one unit of alcohol, but also a snippet of the story behind it.
-There is also the main functionality of this tool - a panel that allows you to calculate all your alcohol units from last night, including your customized cocktail, and a favorite beer size!
+You will find not only the precise definition of one unit of alcohol but also a snippet of the story behind it.
+There is also the main functionality of this tool – a panel that allows you to calculate all your alcohol units from last night, including your customized cocktail and a favorite beer size!
 You can also check if you have exceeded the safe limits in the 'Do I drink too much?' section.

 What is an alcohol unit?